Ameobea/homepage/notes/content/posts/getting-kinematic-object-movement-interpolation-working-in-bullet-physics-ammojs.md

 ## The Problem

 One problem I ran into was getting interpolated position changes to work for kinematic objects.
-Let's way that your game's animation frame is firing at 60FPS and you have the Bullet physics engine configured to run at a static 180hz tick rate.
+Let's say that your game's animation frame is firing at 60FPS and you have the Bullet physics engine configured to run at a static 180hz tick rate.
 This means that for every animation frame, there will be 3 simulated physics engine ticks.

 I had some kinematic objects that I controlled manually from the JS side.
 I computed and set the positions of the objects each animation frame, applying the new position to both Three.JS and ammo.js/bullet simultaneously.
 I set their transforms in bullet via the `btMotionState` interface which, according to code comments and docs, should help support interpolated movement and continuous collision detection.